aleksandrajh/CI_PP1_MSVC/README.md

 #### Returning visitor

-6. As a returning user, I want to see pictures from the recent club tournaments
+1. As a returning user, I want to see pictures from the club tournaments
-7. As a returning user, I want to know who joins the social sessions
+2. As a returning user, I want to know who joins the social sessions
-8. As a returning user, I want to find the club on social media
+3. As a returning user, I want to find the club on social media
-9. As a returning user, I want to know the training sessions times
+4. As a returning user, I want to know the training sessions times
-10. As a returning user, I want to get direction to the sports venues
+5. As a returning user, I want to get direction to the sports venues

 #### Site Owner